OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/kc.md

 ---
 title: kc
-description: In-depth explanation and usage of the KC function for Keltner Channels;
-  including parameters, and how to utilize it to determine trend direction through volatility-based bands.
+description: "In-depth explanation and usage of the KC function for Keltner Channels;" including parameters, and how to utilize it to determine trend direction through volatility-based bands.
 keywords: